f5devcentral/f5-xc-terraform-examples/workflow-guides/waf/f5-xc-waf-on-re-appconnect/xc-console-demo-guide.rst

 * Click on “Review and Create”, Review all the necessary parameters and deploy a Virtual Machine.
 * Login to created Virtual Machine using Public IP and install docker in it.
 * Choose the application you want to use and deploy the application within Virtual Machine.
 In this scenario, we have deployed DVWA application for testing purpose using below docker command.

   "docker run -d -p 80:80 vulnerables/web-dvwa"

-* We should not have a Public IP address for the VM so disassociate the existing public IP address from the VM and delete it.
+* We should not have Public IP address/FQDN for the VM so disassociate the existing public IP address from the VM and delete it.
 * Make a note of the private IP of the virtual machine.

 **Create Kubernetes Cluster and deploy application in it.**